hernantz/blog/content/its-the-competition-stupid.md

 Every day, all of us are making decisions that involve gambles.
 These gambles are sometimes big like what occupation to pursue, whom to marry, how to invest your savings or to have unprotected sex.
-Other times those gambles are small: ignoring a phone call or trying a menu in your favorite fast-food restaurant.
+Other times those gambles are small: ignoring a phone call or trying a different menu in your favorite fast-food restaurant.

 The decisions we make are based on ideas of a reality we interpret according to our limited vision of partial facts.
 We also need to factor the cost of